History Visits

 Above - rippling a bundle of flax over a cloth to collect the seeds at West Stow Anglo-Saxon Village, sometime in the '90's

-Left - Happy flax-workers at Harlequin Festival 2023 (an event I did with my group NANMA - Norwich and Norfolk Medieval Association)
+Left - Happy flax-worker at Harlequin Festival 2023 usin scutching knife and board (an event I did with my group NANMA - Norwich and Norfolk Medieval Association)

 Historic Entertainments